abouman76/abouman76/README.md

-# Hi you all,
+Hi!

 I am Arnoud and i got retrained as a Test Automation Developer and FrontEnd Developer.
 I graduated from Novi Hogeschool as a frontend developer in mai 2021.
-I am currently developing my testing skills and completed several online course in test automation.
-This year so far i became a ISTQB Certified Tester and a Professional Scrum Master (PSM I).
-As of august 2021 i work as a Test _(automation)_ Engineer.
+I am currently developing my testing skills and completed several *(online)* courses in test automation with Cypress.
+This year so far i became a ISTQB Certified Tester and a Professional Scrum Master (PSM I)

-- 🌱 I'm currently learning TypeScript and developing my advanced Cypress Skills.
+- 🌱 I'm currently "developing" my advanced Cypress Skills.

+And the learning will not stop, as I will keep on learning Cypress, JavaScript - TypeScript and involved *(new)* systems.

 <!--
 **abouman76/abouman76** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.